fpsqdb/zip-lib/README.md

 ```

 ### Cancel zip
-Whether the archive operation is completed or not.
 If the `cancel` method is called after the archive is complete, nothing will happen.

 ```js
 var zl = require("zip-lib");